1Microphone Input 1 (3.5mm TRS/TRRS)

 The Microphone Inputs

-The AI-Micro features two 3.5mm inputs for connecting virtually any microphone with a 3.5mm output, including lavaliers, RØDE VideoMics, wireless microphones such as the Wireless GO, and even stereo microphones.
+The AI-Micro features two 3.5mm inputs for connecting virtually any microphone with a 3.5mm output, including lavaliers, RØDE VideoMics, wireless microphones such as the Wireless GO, and stereo microphones that do not require plug-in power.

 These are auto-sensing inputs that detect whether the connected microphone has a TRS or TRRS plug and automatically switches the input to accommodate either connection type.
 This means you don’t need to mess around with adaptors to connect your microphone.